KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

 ## The TL;DR version
 If you just want to get this installed and running without exhaustive explanation, follow these steps.
 This assumes you know what you are doing and just want the high-level info.
 The longer version with deeper explanation follows in the next section.

-1) Spin up an AWS t2.xlarge (or larger)instance (or any server with at least 4vCPUs, 16Gb RAM, 300Gb Hard Drive)
+1) Spin up an AWS t2.xlarge (or larger)instance (or any server with at least 4vCPUs, 16Gb RAM, 300Gb Hard Drive*)

+*This may sound large, but this is typical for a million/month sender.
+If you really just want to "kick tires", this can be built on a 1CPU, 2GB RAM, 10GB Drive.

 2) Install Rocky linux 9